PHPOffice/PhpSpreadsheet/docs/index.md

 -   PHP extension php\_zip enabled
 -   PHP extension php\_xml enabled
 -   PHP extension php\_gd2 enabled (if not compiled in)

+### PHP version support

+Support for PHP versions will only be maintained for a period of six months beyond the end-of-life of that PHP version

 ## Installation